MTACS/Symbols/README.md

 # Symbols
-Repository for Symbols app -
+Repository for Symbols app

 ## Disclaimer

-This tweak does not use any copyrighted Apple assets, all displayed images are part of iOS
+This tweak does not use any copyrighted Apple assets, all images displayed are part of iOS

 ## Building